Haichuan23/Haichuan23.github.io/_pages/about.md

 I am a first-year CS PhD student at Harvard University, where I am fortunate to be advised by Professor Milind Tambe.

 Previously, I studied at the University of Chicago, where I obtained a triple major in Computer Science (Honors), Economics (Honors), and Mathematics.
-During my undergraduate years, I was fortunate to work with Professor Haifeng Xu on incentives in academia and Professor Anthony Lee Zhang on a series of crypto projects.
-I have also worked as a research intern at Circle, where I worked with Dr. Gordon Liao on DeFi research projects.
+During my undergraduate years, I was fortunate to work with Professor Haifeng Xu on game theory, Professor Anthony Zhang, and Dr.Gordon Liao on Decentalized Finance.

-Last updated: June 2024
+Last updated: June 2025

 CV
 ======